react-cosmos/react-cosmos/README.md

 ## Where's my old Cosmos?

-Cosmos Classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside Cosmos Next in the same project (during the migration period).
+Cosmos Classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside React Cosmos 5 in the same project (during the migration period).

 That said, it's ideal for all Cosmos users to use the latest version.
 Please [let me know](https://join-react-cosmos.now.sh/) if you need help upgrading.